Prisoner of war: Empire of Japan

 No direct access to the POWs was provided to the International Red Cross.
-Escapes among Caucasian prisoners were almost impossible because of the difficulty of hiding in Asiatic societies.
+Escapes among the prisoners of European descent were almost impossible because of the difficulty of hiding in Asiatic populations.

-Allied POW camps and ship-transports were sometimes accidental targets of Allied attacks.
+Allied POW camps and ship-transports became accidental targets of Allied attacks.
 The number of deaths which occurred when Japanese "hell ships"—unmarked transport ships in which POWs were transported in harsh conditions—were attacked by U.S. Navy submarines was particularly high.
 Gavan Daws has calculated that "of all POWs who died in the Pacific War, one in three was killed on the water by friendly fire".
 Daws states that 10,800 of the 50,000 POWs shipped by the Japanese were killed at sea while Donald L. Miller states that "approximately 21,000 Allied POWs died at sea, about 19,000 of them killed by friendly fire."

 Life in the POW camps was recorded at great risk to themselves by artists such as Jack Bridger Chalker, Philip Meninsky, Ashley George Old, and Ronald Searle.
 Human hair was often used for brushes, plant juices and blood for paint, toilet paper as the "canvas".
 Some of their works were used as evidence in the trials of Japanese war criminals.

 Female prisoners (detainees) at Changi Prison in Singapore, recorded their ordeal in seemingly harmless prison quilt embroidery.

-Research into the conditions of the camps has been conducted by The Liverpool School of Tropical Medicine.